How do I know which behaviourist to choose?

 Why is veterinary referral necessary?

 In accordance with the Association of Pet Behaviour Counsellors (APBC) members code of practice, I only see clients for behaviour counselling with veterinary referral.
 This is because I need to be fully aware of any health conditions which could impact behaviour and, for example, because it is occasionally beneficial for an animal to have anxiety-reducing medication or supplementation - as an extra component to the behaviour modification plan.
-The client, vet and myself can then work in unison, where relevant, to ensure the best possible outcome for the pet concerned.
+The client, vet and myself can then work in unison, to ensure the best possible outcome for the pet concerned.

 Will I be judged or blamed for my pets problem behaviour?